 Consider seat size – One of the most common questions I get asked about flying is about seat sizes.
 I fly exclusively with Air New Zealand when flying nationally because they have the best service and the best prices, and I’ve never had an issue with seat width.
 I’ve also flown internationally with Air New Zealand and Qantas (and a couple of others when I was a child), with no issues.
 One thing worth being aware of though, is that some seats (especially at the front of the section) have rigid plastic sides – if you have wide hips then you may want to avoid this kind of seat.
 Another thing to consider is seat pitch (the distance from one row to the next) – it can make a huge difference to how comfortable your trip is!
 To find out about the width and pitch of the seats on different airlines, check out this handy website.
 If you can afford it, I highly recommend looking at upgrading to the next class as seats are usually more roomy – I shared my experience flying Premium Economy here.

 Dress comfortably – This is a key one no matter what size you are.
 While it’s nice to look nice while you travel, remember that you will be sitting for an extended period of time.
 There is a time and place for short dresses and tulle skirts, and this is not it!
 For a short flight (an hour or less), I’d wear something similar to this in summer – a tank top, a midi length skirt, flat shoes and a cardigan or kimono.
 If the flight is any longer than that, then I would be wearing sneakers suitable for walking through the terminal, yoga pants or a skirt (either midi or maxi), a tank top and a cardigan.
 Trust me, comfort is key!
 If you’re travelling somewhere that has a totally different climate, then make sure you layer up: cardigans, coats, scarves, leggings, gloves etc. Because of weight restrictions on baggage, I tend to wear all those layers on to the plane then take them off when I get to my seat if I’m going from a warm climate to a cooler one – you can stow them in the overhead locker or under the seat in front of you, and they can make for a handy makeshift pillow if you get tired!

 Window vs aisle seat – It’s not just about the view, sitting in a window or aisle seat can allow you a bit more shoulder room (and sometimes leg space too).
 Because of my knee injury I always choose to sit in the aisle seat on the left (facing forward) or window seat on the right – this allows me to stretch my leg without annoying the person sitting next to me.
-The downsides of an aisle seat can include having to get up if your seatmate needs to use the bathroom (no big deal) and accidentally being hit by the drinks trolley (keep an eye out for in and tuck in your arms when required!).
+The downsides of an aisle seat can include having to get up if your seatmate needs to use the bathroom (no big deal) and accidentally being hit by the drinks trolley (keep an eye out for it and tuck in your arms when required!).
 Unless absolutely necessary, avoid middle seats at all costs.

 Arm rests – Many planes have arm rests that can be raised (unless you’re in a seat with the rigid plastic sides).
 If it will help you to be more comfortable, and the person sitting nest to you doesn’t mind, then pop it up!
 If you’re travelling with a partner, this allows you to snuggle up – bonus!